 - Chitramane – art appreciation club

-For each and every talent we would like to explore, we have a club.
+We have a club for each talent we would like to explore.
 The best part is, no matter what is happening, these clubs always have a warm welcome and rigorous practice.
 You can hear Kalamanch students practicing within 100 meters of range of MIC premises every evening, Unravel performing at different open mics throughout Manipal, Meraki showing off their impressive moves at Utsav and Instagram, and Fanatics management always covered in glitter from a photoshoot.
 You get to be you in every club you are in.

 MIC- Manipal Institute of Communication loves their lunch.
 And no one serves better than Anand Bhavan.
 Anand Bhavan, a small restaurant shack right outside college, is a hotspot for every MIC personnel, professors, and students alike.
-If there is a free period, an MIC student would be found in one of the two places- Our very comfortable shed we call the common room where students of all batches, years, and degrees come together to chat and eat together and Anand Bhavan, where students and professors spend a lot of their lunches.
+If there is a free period, a MIC student would be found in one of the two places- Our very comfortable shed we call the common room, where students of all batches, years, and degrees come together to chat and eat together, and Anand Bhavan, where students and professors spend a lot of their lunches.

 So much so that during lunches, it is impossible to even find a place here.
-More than anything, the reason people love Anand Bhavan so much is because it blurs out the line of a professor and a student; everyone there only wants to have a delicious lunch and a good time.
+More than anything, people love Anand Bhavan so much because it blurs out the line between a professor and a student; everyone there only wants to have a delicious lunch and a good time.

 Doing On-ground assignments